Crosscountry-Klaebo leads Norway to relay win for record ninth gold

-TESERO, Italy, Feb 15 : Johannes Klaebo led Norway to victory in the men's 4x7.5km cross-country relay at the Winter Games on Sunday to win a record ninth career Olympic gold.
+TESERO, Italy, Feb 15 : Johannes Klaebo led Norway to victory in the men's 4x7.5km cross-country relay at the Winter Games on Sunday to win a record ninth career Olympic gold and cement his reputation as one of the greatest athletes of all time.

 The 29-year-old has won four gold medals at these Games and is widely expected to take another two in the men's team sprint on Wednesday and 50km classic race on Saturday.